halcyonnouveau/makiatto/docs/src/usage-guide/wasm.md

 The WASM runtime uses WASI (WebAssembly System Interface) with the following capabilities:

 - **Network access** - Full network I/O for making HTTP requests, connecting to databases, etc.
-- **File system access** - Read/write access to files within the domain directory (sandboxed)
+- **File system access** - Read-only access to files within the domain directory
 - **Environment variables** - Access to configured env vars via WASI
 - **Memory limits** - Configurable per-function memory limits
 - **Execution timeouts** - Configurable per-function timeouts

 **File System Sandbox:**

-WASM functions have access to their domain's directory, but are sandboxed to prevent accessing other domains or system files.
+WASM functions have read-only access to their domain's directory, sandboxed to prevent accessing other domains or system files.
 The domain directory is mounted as `/` inside the WASM environment.

 For example, if your domain is `example.com` with files in `./dist`:
 - WASM sees `/` as the root
 - Opening `/index.html` reads `./dist/index.html`
 - Opening `/api/data.json` reads `./dist/api/data.json`
-- Cannot access files outside the domain directory (like `/../other-domain/` or system files)
+- Cannot access files outside the domain directory or write files

-This provides enough capability for edge computing use cases (reading templates, config files, making API calls) while maintaining security through capability-based sandboxing.
+This provides enough capability for edge computing use cases (reading templates, config files, making API calls) while maintaining security.
+For persistent data, use network calls to external databases or storage services.

 ## Getting Started